x-2mas/S.E.A.T/README.md

 <br>

+---

-**Okay, that about sums up everything you need to know about the S.E.A.T pack.**
+*That sums up everything you need to know about the S.E.A.T pack.*
 *Thank you once again for checking it out.
 I really hope you you find it useful.*

-~ Xmas
+💛, Xmas